ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

     export PATH=$PATH:<Path to helper binaries like firtool and CIRCT>
     export LM_LICENSE_FILE=<Insert License Path or Licensing Server here>
     ```
-    * You need to set the `LM_LICENSE_FILE` variable to point to your Siemens Mentor EDA license file or licensing server.
+    * You need to set the `LM_LICENSE_FILE` variable to point to your Commercial tool chain license file or licensing server.
 You can typically talk to your institution's IT department to see if they have purchased a license.
-        * If you do not have a Siemens Mentor EDA license, you can consider using the OpenROAD RTL-to-GDS flow.
+        * If you do not have access to Commercial tooling, you can consider using the OpenROAD RTL-to-GDS flow.
 The guide for that is [here](https://chipyard.readthedocs.io/en/latest/VLSI/Sky130-OpenROAD-Tutorial.html), however this flow can be more buggy than the Commercial flow (Siemens EDA flow).

 **(8) Please, please - use tmux!**